DustinRiley/demo-generator/README.md

 # Purpose
-This project takes a JIRA query to fetch JIRA issues uses chat gtp to summarize each issue and gives an overall summary Using this data it then creates a powerpoint presentation
+This project takes a JIRA query to fetch JIRA issues uses chatGPT to summarize each issue and gives an overall summary Using this data it then creates a powerpoint presentation

 # Setup